How Much Does a Trek in Nepal Cost?

 Setting a Realistic Budget

 Before fully tracking numbers and putting them before your budget, it is wise to step back and think briefly.
 Is this your dream vacation, or do you want to save for an even bigger adventure?
-If this trek is what you have been looking forward to for a whole year, then you don’t have to go overboard with saving and can become flexible spending.
+If this trek is what you have been looking forward to for a whole year, then you don't have to go overboard with saving; you can be flexible with your spending.

 Set a realistic budget for the trek.
 Do not cheap out on everything that will ruin all the fun.
 On the flip side, do not spend on every item, gift, food, etc. It prioritizes wants and needs by setting a realistic budget beforehand.